magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 Tomorrow my friends would wake from this dream.
 Eastford is a journey.

-For me, it was a homecoming that pressed its weight upon me with every familiar sound and gesture.
+Yet for me, it was a homecoming that pressed its weight upon me with every familiar sound and gesture.
 The city did not let me drift as a guest; it claimed me, reminded me that I once belonged entirely to its rhythm.

 I cannot simply lay it down, nor would I wish to erase it.
 Yet I yearn for the day when memory loosens its grip.